Divers recover more remains from crashed plane off NC coast - NewsBreak

 Divers recover more remains from crashed plane off NC coast

-BEAUFORT, N.C.
-(AP) — Dive teams off the North Carolina coast have recovered more human remains from a crashed plane that was carrying eight people, including four teenagers, authorities said Wednesday.
+Dive teams off the North Carolina coast have recovered more human remains from a crash ed plane that was carrying eight people, including four teenagers, authorities said Wednesday.

 The search for more remains has been suspended, the Carteret County Sheriff's Office said in statement.
 The office declined to say whether everyone's remains were found because pathologists are still identifying them, Maj.
 Jason Wank said in an email.